The natural world is in a critical condition. Let's put it into recovery.

 Let's give wild spaces and wildlife across the UK the "happy ever after" they deserve...

 We need your help to make this a reality.
 Using your views, we will influence new land-use policy across the UK.
-We'll share your story with politicians through a message book.
+We'll share your story with the next government through a message book.

 People in power can't ignore our collective voice.
 Your words will add weight to our call for proper mapping to show where existing wildlife needs protecting, where wild spaces and species levels can be restored and where we need more.